All you need to know about Google Chrome v86 updates to improve user experience.

 How Google tracks abusive push notifications?

-As the new feature updates from Chrome 86 come into the picture, “automated web crawling service” from google subscribes to push notifications that a website sends.
+As the new feature from Chrome v86 updates come into the picture, “automated web crawling service” from google subscribes to push notifications that a website sends.

 While submitting your website to the search console for review, Google search for some samples of your pages to detect employment of any malicious activity by subscribing to push notification.
 By considering the website’s past actions in indulging in such malicious practices, Google’s automated web crawling service filters the potential origin of the abusive push notifications from these websites.